CMS Field Trip Leaders

-Listed below are all the CMS members who typically lead CMS forays.
-Not everyone leads a foray every year, while some folks (CMS Board members), may lead multiple forays per year.
+Listed below are all the CMS members who typically lead CMS field trips.
+Not everyone leads a field trip every year, while some folks (CMS Board members), may lead multiple field trips per year.

 Trent and Kristen Blizzard

 Self proclaimed “modern foragers” Trent and Kristen Blizzard first took up foraging near their home in Glenwood Springs, Colorado.
 They have been trekking the forests of Colorado, the Midwest and the Pacific Northwest for years mostly with wild, edible mushrooms in mind.
 At first a hobby, the hunt for mushrooms quickly became nothing short of an obsession for these two mycophiles, both of whom are certified Wild Mushroom Identification Experts in the state of Colorado.
 They are the authors of Wild Mushrooms: A Cookbook and Foraging Guide, and you will find them blogging about their adventures at modernforager.com.

 Trent and Kristen recently left Colorado and took up residence in Cable, Wisconsin during the summers, and Reedsport, Oregon during the fall and winter.
 Kristen is on the Board of Directors for the Wisconsin Mycological Society, while Trent is currently the President of the North American Mycological Society.
 We are very happy to welcome them both to the CMS community.